-- Includes the addition of Dominican Republic and Guyana under Level 1 Travel Health Notice for OROV. - Includes additional recommendations for CLIA-approved testing for pregnant people and scheduled hospital delivery location selection based on facility capability for postnatal testing and treatment. - Includes additional symptoms of possible cough and sore throat for OROV. - Includes information about case-reporting using ICD-10 codes 50290 or 50291, as well as a link to the new OROV data map (US) and OROV data map (global).
+- Includes an update of countries and regions with Level 1 and Level 2 Travel Health Notices for Oropouche. - Includes additional recommendations for CLIA-approved testing for pregnant people and scheduled hospital delivery location selection based on facility capability for postnatal testing and treatment. - Includes additional symptoms of possible cough and sore throat for OROV. - Includes information about case-reporting using case codes 50290 or 50291, as well as a link to the new OROV data map (US) and OROV data map (global). - Includes additional data about OROV cases reported in 2024 and 2025. - Includes information about possible sexual transmission. - Includes information about possible vertical transmission.